alpaca-finance/alpaca-v2-money-market/README.md

 `AdminFacet.openMarket()` This will deploy an interest bearing token, in short ibToken, that represent the share in the lending pool and debtToken that represent the share in over collateralized lending pool

+## Contracts Call

 ### Lending

-To start lending
+- To start lending
-`LendFacet.deposit()` Supply the token to mint the ibToken To withdraw
+  `LendFacet.deposit()` Supply the token to mint the ibToken
+- To withdraw
   `LendFacet.withdraw()` Burn the ibToken to get the deposited token back with interest

 ### Overcollateralized Borrowing

-To add collateral to the subaccount `CollateralFacet.addCollateral()` - Add a token as a collateral To borrow a token
+- To add collateral to the subaccount `CollateralFacet.addCollateral()` - Add a token as a collateral
+- To borrow a token
   `BorrowFacet.borrow()` - Borrowing a token

 ### Liquidation

-To repurchase
+- To repurchase
   `LiquidationFacet.repurchase()` - Repurchase an underwater subaccount
-To liquidate
+- To liquidate
   `LiquidationFacet.liquidationCall()` - Liquidate an underwater subaccount

 # Setting up the project